Aircraft spotting: History and evolution

-Aviation enthusiasts have been watching airplanes and other aircraft ever since they were invented.
-However, as a hobby (distinct from active/wartime work), plane spotting did not appear until the second half of the 20th century.
+Aviation enthusiasts have been watching airplanes and other aircraft since aviation began.
+However, as a hobby (distinct from active/wartime work), planespotting did not appear until the second half of the 20th century.

-During World War II and the subsequent Cold War some countries encouraged their citizens to become "plane spotters" in an "observation corps" or similar public body for reasons of public security.
+During World War II and the subsequent Cold War, some countries encouraged their citizens to become "planespotters" in an "observation corps" or similar public body for reasons of public security.
 Britain had the Royal Observer Corps which operated between 1925 and 1995.
 A journal called The Aeroplane Spotter was published in January 1940.
 The publication included a glossary that was refined in 2010 and published online.

-The development of technology and global resources enabled a revolution in spotting.
-Point and shoot cameras, DSLRs & walkie talkies significantly changed the hobby.
-With the help of the internet, websites such as FlightAware and Flightradar24 have made it possible for spotters to track and locate specific aircraft from all across the world.
-Websites specifically for aircraft, such as airliners.net, and social networking services, such as Twitter, Facebook and Instagram, allow spotters to record their sightings and upload their shots or see pictures of aircraft spotted by other people from all over the world.
-People can upload videos to YouTube, including inflight videos.
+The development of technology and global resources enabled a revolution in planespotting.
+Point and shoot cameras, DSLRs and walkie talkies have significantly changed the hobby.
+With the help of the internet, websites such as FlightAware and Flightradar24 have made it possible for planespotters to track and locate specific aircraft around the world.
+Websites such as airliners.net, Instagram and YouTube allow spotters to upload their photos or videos of their sightings and share them with viewers worldwide.